testus-x/ksh/docs/PR-HowTo.md

 Therefore we **use our own local repository** to merge and push.

-To be able to pull branches from other repos, one should add them on demand, but at least `upstream`, e.g. using:
+To be able to pull branches from other repos easily, one should add them on demand, but at least `upstream`, e.g. using:
 ```
 git remote add upstream git@github.com:ksh-community/ksh.git
 git remote add jghub git@github.com:*collaborator*/ksh.git